kpup1710/VDT2023_MRI2CT/README.md

 ![1686498908832](image/README/1686498908832.png)

 # Acknoledgement
 Lastly, I want to thank [janspiry](https://github.com/Janspiry/Image-Super-Resolution-via-Iterative-Refinement) for such a wonderful and quality repository.
-I learn a lot from his/her repo design.
+I learned a lot from his/her repo design.